 Description: The course provides supervised, practical, paid, full-time experience at institutions that offer students opportunities to which they apply concepts learned in the classroom.
 Written reports demonstrating the understanding of theories and their applications are an integral part of the curriculum.
 Travel and living expenses may be incurred contingent upon placement.
+Formerly BUS 600.
+Students who have completed BUS 600 will not receive credit for BUS 288.
 SUNY GEN ED-n/a; NCC GEN ED-n/a